Exordio/py-mcp/readme.md

   - Asynchronous loading of assets.
   - Convenient output of the script, the result of the work will be located in the output folder.
   - In addition to any version of the client, you also get any version of the server in the kit.
-  - Build on any platform, windows, linux, osx
+  - Build on any platform, windows, linux, osx.

  ### Todos

-  - Asynchronous loading of libraries
+  - Asynchronous loading of libraries.
-  - Running all downloads parallel/asynchronously
+  - Running all downloads parallel/asynchronously.
   - Automatic assembly of the client/server launch script, along with a ready-made client distribution.
 (Done! all versions.)

  ### Tech